JeremiahKaren/35percent.github.io/the-southwark-clearances.md

         });

 </script>
-The reduction is a result partly of Right to Buy applications but also of other factors.
+The reduction is partly a result of Right to Buy applications but also of several other factors.
 In 2009, Southwark Council introduced a policy of selling off every council home that becomes void and is valued above £400,000.
 In 2011 this was [reviewed by the incoming Labour administration which reduced](http://moderngov.southwark.gov.uk/documents/s19458/Report%20Review%20of%20Void%20Disposal%20Strategy.pdf) the threshold to £300,000.
 [Here](http://35percent.org/img/sold_by_southwark.pdf) is a sample of some of the hundreds of properties sold at auction by the current administration.

 Another significant factor behind the reduction lies in the borough's ongoing estate regeneration schemes, which have seen a sharp net decrease in council homes.